Matei87/made-clothing-FE-BE/README.md

 # Made Clothing

-Made Clothing is a shopping MERN application for clothing Discover the latest fashion trends.
+Made Clothing is a shopping MERN application for clothing.
+Discover the latest fashion trends.

 # Built With